-- Filter expression: JavaScript expression to select events to send to output. - Output: Output to send matching events to. - Final: Flag that controls whether to stop the event from being checked against other rules lower in the stack.
+- Filter expression: JavaScript expression to select events to send to output. - Output: Output to send matching events to. - Description: Optionally, enter a description of this rule's purpose. - Final: Flag that controls whether to stop the event from being checked against other rules lower in the stack.
 Defaults to Yes.